The deKleist Musical

 of patience:

-instances where serial numbers shown in the journals are clearly and
+numbers shown in the journals are clearly and unequivocally

 occasionally seem to suggest what the error might be, but any such

-the duplication of numbers for a Tonophone versus a Keyboard Tonophone.
+of numbers for a Tonophone versus a Keyboard Tonophone.
+Does the

-Does the fact that they are variations of the same type of
+fact that they are variations of the same type of instrument have

-The solution to such mysteries has been to stop speculating and simply
+such mysteries has been to stop speculating and simply record the

 In the case whereby two serial numbers collide that have been